 - Non-irradiated, no fillers or colours (like all of the SuperFeast range)

 Note: we do not standardise as we always find for long-term usage the full energetic and biochemical spectrum (just the way nature creates it) is the most ideal for our body's health.
 The active constituent (alkaloid somniferin) percentage fluctuates around 1.5%.
 Read more about our stance on standardisation here.
 So which ashwagandha is best?
 In our opinion, non-standardised is absolutely the way to go.

-If you like the sounds of this, then head over to our online store and check out our SuperFeast Ashwagandha.
-Might be time to purchase a batch ;P
+If you like the sound of this, then head over to our online store and check out our SuperFeast Ashwagandha.

 Ashwagandha has been used in the Ayurvedic medical system for over 3000 years.
 This ancient herb was first mentioned in the sacred Ayurvedic texts: the Charaka and the Sushruta Samhitas, where it was favoured as a restorative tonic against emaciation in people of all ages.
 In Ayurvedic medicine ashwagandha is the chief rejuvenative herb, with a special affinity for the muscles, marrow and semen.
 Ashwagandha holds a similar place in the Ayurvedic pharmacopoeia as ginseng does in the Traditional Chinese healing system, however it has a softer energetic.

 In the Ayurvedic healing system medicinal plants are classified into multiple groups according to their actions.
 Ashwagandha falls into the group of plants called the rasayana’s.